alec-flowers/visual_intelligence/README.md

 ## Files
 **Classifier**
 * `classifier_models.py`: the neural network classifier architectures
+* `classify.py`: train the pose type MLP classifier from scratch or load a trained version
-* `classify.py`: train the MLP classifier from scratch or load a trained version
+* `classify.py`: train the pose quality MLP classifier from scratch or load a trained version
 * `cnn_classifier.py`: train the CNN classifier from scratch or load a trained version
 * `test_classifier.py`: make predictions with the trained model
 * `train_classifier.py`: train an MLP or CNN classifier